All Products

 InitiateMultipartUploadRequest request = new InitiateMultipartUploadRequest(bucketName, objectName);

-// The following code provides an example on how to specify the request headers when you initiate a multipart upload task:
+// The following sample code provides an example on how to specify the request headers when you initiate a multipart upload task:

 ObjectMetadata metadata = new ObjectMetadata();